 The founder of Wild Vision Films, George Potter, has traveled the world as a conservation biologist and filmmaker.
 Growing up in Australia and now based in Montana, he has produced documentary and commercial work for outdoor companies, environmental groups, government organizations and businesses looking to enhance their brand.
-Most recently he raised over one hundred thousand dollars on Kickstarter to document the first African American team to attempt the summit of Denali - North America's highest peak.
+Highlights from the last few years include filming a series for Rolls Royce showing off their new SUV, producing the latest broadcast campaign for Montana Tourism and raising over one hundred thousand dollars on Kickstarter to document the first African American team to attempt the summit of Denali.
 He has a Bachelor's degree in Zoology and a Masters in Science and Natural History Filmmaking.

-Film and video production has changed so significantly over the past ten years, that it is hard to keep up.
+Film and video production has changed so much over the past ten years, it’s hard to keep up.
 There is more content on a wider array of screens than ever before.
 New technology allows filmmakers to constantly push the barriers and capture stunning imagery in completely new ways.
 The audience has also changed.
 Viewers demand to be entertained and informed immediately, otherwise they will change the channel, swipe to a new page or pick up a different device.
 The only thing that hasn't changed is story.
-A great story will always capture and keep an audience's attention.
+A great story will always capture and keep an audience's attention, regardless of how a they access it.
 At Wild Vision Films, we focus on the heart of your story first.
 Then we shape that message using the latest filmmaking techniques so that your viewers are left inspired and motivated to take action.

 Wild Vision Films